lilnasy/cayman/README.md

 # Cayman

 Cayman is a small, hackable framework for a fun web.
-It focuses on keeping the internals simple, minimizing unnecessary work, and .
+It focuses on keeping the internals simple, and minimizing unnecessary work.

 ## Features